 QR 1.1.2.
 A Hollow Science

 Quantum mechanics and relativity theory are the crown jewels of physics because they have quite simply never been wrong.
 Modern physics began with Maxwell’s wave equations in the 1860s, then Planck’s constant in 1900, Einstein’s special relativity in 1905, general relativity in 1915, and Schrödinger’s wave equation in 1925.
 Despite initial skepticism, these theories met every logical and experimental test their critics could devise.
-They amazed even their advocates, as Fermi predicted the neutrino in 1933 before it was found in 1953 and Dirac predicted anti-matter before it too was confirmed.
+They amazed even their advocates, as Fermi predicted the neutrino in 1933 before it was found in 1953, and Dirac predicted anti-matter before it too was found.
 Yet over a century later, quantum theory still doesn’t make any sense.
 As Ford says:

 Its just that the theory lacks a rationale.
 ‘How come the quantum’ John Wheeler likes to ask.
 ‘If your head doesn’t swim when you think about the quantum,’ Niels Bohr reportedly said, ‘you haven’t understood it.’
 And Richard Feynman … who understood quantum mechanics as deeply as anyone, wrote: ‘My physics students don’t understand it either.
 That is because I don’t understand it.’”(Ford, 2004) p98